jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 arguments to pass ahead of the extension interface verbs.
 `testextension.redhat.io/binary=<binary-path>.gz [--argument=value]`

-The creation of this imagestream/label/annotation should be gated on the existence of the `TestExtensionAdmission` custom resource definition (the code should not attempt to inspect `TestExtensionAdmissions` -- just check for the CRD itself).
+Well-behaved operators should gate the creation of this imagestream/label/annotation on the existence of the `TestExtensionAdmission` custom resource definition (the code should not attempt to inspect `TestExtensionAdmissions` instances -- just check for the CRD itself so that operators don't liter clusters with ImageStreams only applicable for testing in a production environment).

 Optional Operator authors must ensure that the image carrying the extension binary is identified in their ClusterServiceVersion (CSV) so that tools like `oc-mirror`